No, all students begin the Vanderbilt MPH Program in the fall term, which usually begins in the third week of August.

 All eligible applicants admitted to the Vanderbilt MPH Program are considered for the David Satcher Public Health Scholars Program and our other merit-based scholarships.
 No additional applications or forms are needed.
 Awardees are informed of the funding at the time they receive their admissions notification in the spring.

 The Community Scholars Program, VA Quality Scholars Program, and various external funding sources have different selection processes and require applications.
-Please see our Funding Resources page for more information.
+Please see our Funding Resources page for more information on eligibility and deadlines.

 Students enrolled in other graduate or professional degree programs at Vanderbilt may request to take course in the MPH Program for academic credit.
 Students should contact the MPH Program to inquire about this option.